-то: Chair and Directors File No: BL851-12 PL20170171 SUBJECT: Electoral Area B: Electoral Area B Zoning Amendment (Eagle Pass Heli-Skiing) Bylaw No. 851-12 DESCRIPTION: Report from Christine LeFloch, Development Services Assistant, dated March 27, 2018.
-3451 Trans-Canada Highway, West Revelstoke RECOMMENDATION #1: THAT: "Electoral Area B Zoning Amendment (Eagle Pass Heliskiing) Bylaw No. 851-12" be given second reading as amended.
-RECOMMENDATION #2: THAT: a public hearing to hear representations on "Electoral Area B Zoning Amendment (Eagle Pass Heliskiing) Bylaw No. 851-12" be held; AND THAT: notice of the public hearing be given by staff of Regional District on behalf of the Board in accordance with Se 466 of the Local Government Act; AND FURTHER THAT: the holding of the public hearing to Director Loni Parker, as Director for Electoral Area B which the land concerned is located, or Alternate Di Stuart, if Director Parker is absent, and the Director Director, as the case may be, give a report of the publ the Board.

-This application originally proposed the service of beer and wine to day use patrons of a heli-skiing business as an après-ski service at their base which is located on the subject property.
+TO: Chair and Directors File No: BL851-12 PL20170171 SUBJECT: Electoral Area B: Electoral Area B Zoning Amendment (Eagle Pass Heli-Skiing) Bylaw No. 851-12 DESCRIPTION: dated March 27, 2018.
+Report from Christine LeFloch, Development Services Assistant, dated March 27, 2018.
+3451 Trans-Canada Highway, West Revelstoke RECOMMENDATION #1: THAT: "Electoral Area B Zonii Bylaw No. 851-12" be given se • RECOMMENDATION #2: THAT: a public hearing to hear representations on "Electoral Area B Zoning Amendment (Eagle Pass Heliskiing) Bylaw No. 851-12" be held; Regional District on behalf of AND THAT: notice of the public hearing be given by staff of the Regional District on behalf of the Board in accordance with Section 466 of the Local Government Act; to Director Loni Parker, as Dir which the land concerned is Stuart, if Director Parker is a AND FURTHER THAT: the holding of the public hearing be delegated o Director Loni Parker, as Director for Electoral Area B being that in which the land concerned is located, or Alternate Director Doug Stuart, if Director Parker is absent, and the Director or Alternate Director, as the case may be, give a report of the public hearing to he Board.
+SHORT SUMMARY: This application originally proposed the service of beer and wine to day use patrons of a heli-skiing business as an après-ski service at their base which is located on the subject property.
 The applicant has advised that they are no longer interested in pursuing a liquor license therefore they do not require zoning for this use.
 However, they would like to move forward with the bylaw amendment in order to clarify the existing uses on the property through a site specific zoning amendment.
 The Board gave first reading to BL851-12 at their meeting on December 1, 2017.
 Since that time, staff have amended the bylaw to remove the liquor service use, and clarify permitted uses on the property such as guest lounge, heli-tourism day lodge and staff accommodation, and add new definitions related to these uses.
+VOTING: Unweight Corporate Veighted orporate Stakeholder [] (Weighted)